-Eric Berger joined Credit Suisse Private Banking USA after completing his dual-degree Masters program at New York University, where he received an MBA from Stern School of Business and an MA in politics (focus on international relations) from the Graduate School of Arts and Sciences.
-While at NYU, Eric served as a Stern Fellow and worked as an internal strategy associate for Ethicon, a Johnson & Johnson company.
-Prior to graduate school, Eric worked as a marketing consultant in the tourism and hospitality industries, focusing on European destinations, hotels, and airlines.
-At Credit Suisse Eric focuses on financial planning and wealth strategies for ultra-high-net-worth clients and leads his team’s efforts regarding innovative solutions for LGBT individuals and families.
-He also serves as point person for Credit Suisse’s LGBT private banking practice.
-Eric received a BS in finance and a BA in English, summa cum laude, from the University of Florida.
-Eric resides in New York City.
+Eric completed a dual-degree Master’s program at New York University, receiving an MBA in finance from Stern School of Business and an MA in politics (focus on international relations) from the Graduate School of Arts and Sciences.
+While at NYU, Eric was honored as a Stern Fellow and worked as an internal strategy associate for Ethicon, a Johnson & Johnson company.
+Prior to graduate school, Eric worked as a marketing consultant in the tourism and hospitality industries as well as a marketing account executive in consumer packaged goods.

 After graduating from Cardozo Law School in Manhattan, Brondi Borer opened a family law and mediation practice.
 The focus of the practice was on gay family law issues such as donor insemination agreements, child support and co-parenting agreements, domestic partnership and dissolution agreements, and second parent adoptions.
 She represented many gay clients in litigated and mediated divorce actions.
 During this period in her professional life, Brondi came to understand some of the enormous challenges individuals and families face when a family member comes out and others are not financially and emotionally supportive.
 In 2001, Brondi shifted direction in her professional life and served as Vice President of the Entertainment Software Rating Board (ESRB), the self-regulatory body for the interactive software industry, until 2006.
 Since 1997, Brondi has also taught Family Law and Public Speaking in the Critical Thinking Department of Marymount Manhattan College in New York City.